 Amount for a Severe and Prolonged Impairment in Mental or Physical Functions

-You can claim an amount that will reduce your income tax payable if, during a given year, you had a severe and prolonged impairment in mental or physical functions.
+You can claim an amount that will reduce your income tax payable if you were 18 or older in the year and you had a severe and prolonged impairment in mental or physical functions.
 The impairment must be certified by one of the following professionals:

 - a physician